jwathen/plum/readme.md

 #todo

 ## features
-- signalr to update customer and business queue views
 - js time to update "time ago" on queue views
 - respond to customer texts
 - send arbitrary texts back to customer